johndao1005/web503-johndao/README.md

 ## Welcome to GitHub Pages
+this is so cooll i like it
 You can use the [editor on GitHub](https://github.com/johndao1005/web503-johndao/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+# please remember this one
+## this also important
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown